 Flower Garden Basics

-While there are some exceptions, most flowers grow best in fertile, well-draining soil.
-Learn the true condition of your soil by having it tested at a garden center or by your local cooperative extension service office.
+While there are some exceptions, most flowers grow best on fertile, well-draining soil.
+Learn the true condition of your soil by having it tested at a garden center or by your local Cooperative Extension Service office.
 These are based at state universities, often with offices in each county, and they can tell you how to take samples for testing.